 Revoking certificates will fix the “submitDevelopmentCSR” error.
 The troubleshooting section also contains instructions for fixing other signing errors and glitches.
 You can access them by scrolling down the screen.

-If you have performed every step as mentioned above, there’s no need to mess around with the Settings section.
-The default settings of ReProvision are optimal and will suffice for the average user.
+If you have performed every step as mentioned above, there’s no need to mess around with the control panel.
+The default settings are optimal and should suffice for the average user.

 However, if you are a power user and want to tailor it to your liking, go ahead and start tweaking each option it has to offer.